Structure and Management Structure and Management

 Assembly of Donors

-Within this overall governance and coordination structure, a specific governance scheme has also been established for the RHP Fund to enable Donors to closely oversee the use of their contributions.
-The specific governance scheme of the RHP Fund comprises two bodies.
+Within this overall governance and coordination structure, a specific governance scheme was also established for the RHP Fund to enable Donors to closely oversee the use of their contributions.
+The specific governance scheme of the RHP Fund comprised two bodies.

 The first body is the Assembly of Donors of the RHP Fund, which is the RHP Fund’s supreme organ.
 The Assembly of Donors is composed of: